 Here is the order I would suggest you investigate and solve your nonprofit turnover issue.

 - Check yourself – It all starts with you.
 Whether you agree or not, accept the feedback you’re given.
 Please don’t dismiss it.
 Solve it.
+Are you task-focused or goal-oriented?

 - Check your leadership team – Make sure this is the right team, and they are carrying “water and oxygen” to the team members in your organization.
 They must carry the vision and direction while creating culture.